igordejanovic/parglare/README.md

 # Quick intro

 This is just a small example to get the general idea.
+This example shows how to parse and evaluate expressions with 5 operations with different priority and associativity.
+Evaluation is done using semantic/reduction actions.

 Until docs is done see the `example` folder and `tests` for more.

 ```python
 from parglare import Parser, Grammar